Fenbendazole

 How is fenbendazole given?

-Give this medication as directed by your veterinarian.
-Fenbendazole is often given once daily for 3 consecutive days and then again in another round 2-3 weeks later.
+• Give this medication as directed by your veterinarian.
+Fenbendazole is often given once daily for three consecutive days and then again in another round two to three weeks later.

-It is important that your pet receives all of the doses recommended by your veterinarian for best results.
+• It is important your pet receives all the doses recommended by your veterinarian.
 Do not stop early or skip doses unless recommended by your veterinarian.
-Retreatment may be necessary if doses are missed, the medication is stopped too soon, or if reinfection from the environment occurs.
+Re-treatment may be necessary if doses are missed, if the medication is stopped too soon, or if reinfection from the environment occurs.

-This medication should take effect within 1 to 2 days, but visible effects will take the entire duration of treatment to be recognized.
+This medication should take effect within one to two days, but visible effects will take the entire duration of treatment to be recognized.

 What if I miss giving my pet the medication (or my shipment is late)?